marfarma/wordpress-seo/readme.txt

 * Removed the now unneeded extra styling for admin pointers.
 * Fixed a notice in 3.3beta with caused by `wp_reset_query` being called too early.
 * Added several filters to allow WPML (and other plugins) to create XML Sitemaps for other languages.
+* Minor updates to the plugin tour, removing the "Stop tour" button, "Close" now closes until you manually restart.

 = 1.0.3 =